Skip to content

 For demonstration purposes, we have selected the Snowflake connector.

-Option I: Create a Datastore with a new Connection
+Option I: Create a Datastore with a New Connection

-detail detail
+detail

 For the next steps, refer to the "Add Source Datastore" section in the Snowflake Datastore documentation.